mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-The components are available but as you can see, they are not styled despite the fact that each component contains a CSS stylesheet in its directory.
+The components are available but as you can see, they are not styled even though each component contains a CSS stylesheet in its directory.
 The reason is Storybook has not been configured to find the component's CSS.
 We'll fix this later.

 ## 4. Configure postCSS {id=configure-postcss}